giulange/giulange.github.io/_projects/09_FAIR-EASE.md

 **Specific activities**

-- Coordination of pilot activities.
+- Coordination of the ECZ (Earth Critical Zone) pilot activities.
+- Development of a stand-alone land degradation assessment framework from the Trends.Earth QGIS plugin.
 - Interoperability and integration of FAIR data and services.

 <div class="row">